taijackt/Side-Projects-Profile/index.md

 - Faster RCNN is used for transfer learning.
 - To detect whether a person is wearing mask or not wearing mask.

-### [**People counting system with YOLOv5**](https://github.com/taijackt/People-Counting-with-yolov5) (Not yet finish uploading)
+### **People counting system with YOLOv5**
 > Counting people in/out using YOLOv5 and centroid tracker.
 - A simple people counting system with around 30 fps in average.
 - The counting data is saved in local using mongoDB.
 - API is provided for getting the data.

-### **Simple People Re-identification system** (Not yet finish uploading)
+### **Simple People Re-identification system**
 > A simple people re-identification system using torchreid, YOLOv5 and motrackers.
-- The camera in entracne will capture the images of people.
+- The camera in entracne will capture of the images of people.
-- The camera in exit will capture the image and do re-identification with the images saved by the first camera.
+- The camera in exit will capture the images of people and do re-identification with the images saved by the first camera.
 - Can be used in queue management to record their waiting time.

 # **Other projects on kaggle**